-- 13. In the event a patient dies at home and the family declines a visit by a hospice nurse, the Triage staff will request that the family/caregiver destroy the medications.
-This instruction will be documented in the patient's electronic medical record. - 14.
-If a patient is transferred to a Capital Hospice inpatient facility and dies there, the inpatient unit staff will request that family destroy any patient medications that were left at home.
+- 11. In the event a patient dies at home and the family declines a visit by a hospice nurse, the Triage staff will request that the family/caregiver destroy the medications.
+This instruction will be documented in the patient's electronic medical record. - 12.
+If a patient is transferred to a Capital Hospice inpatient facility and dies there, the inpatient unit staff will request that family destroy any patient medications that were left at home. - 13.
+In the event medications are not able to be located at the time of death, the nurse should document "Medications Not Located" on the form and have a person present sign the form. - 14.
+If there are complicating circumstances such as paramedics present at the time of death, the nurse will document in the electronic medical record the circumstances and that medication disposal was unable to be performed.
+The nurse case manager or designee will attempt to contact the family to instruct in medication disposal the next business day.